 Once you’ve practiced, head out to the streets.
-Make a commitment to yourself not to stop until you have a set number of portraits.
+Make a commitment to yourself not to stop until you have a set number of street photography portraits.
 Try and make it three or more.
 Be aware of how you are feeling and what you are thinking while you accomplish this challenge.
 Remain positive, even if some people give you a negative response.

 5. Start A Project

 Telling people you want to take their portrait for a project you’re working on can often bring a higher rate of positive responses.

 Begin to build a body of work around a concept or theme.
 To keep yourself motivated, aim to have your images presented in a gallery, or in your local library, or even just on a photo-sharing website.
 This will give your subjects confidence in what you are doing and give yourself a greater sense of purpose for your photographs.

 Whenever you can, take prints back to the people you photograph.
 More often than not, this will bless them (or at least make them happy) and possibly open more opportunities for your photography.